Do you know that you can go hiking in Cartagena?

 Most travelers come to Cartagena de Indias to walk around the walled city and visit the Rosarios Islands.

-It’s pleasant, but this will not be enough if you’re an active traveler looking for off-the-beaten-path experiences.
+It’s pleasant, but this will not be enough if you’re an active traveler looking for off-the-beaten-path experiences in Cartagena.

 I recently stayed more than 45 days in Cartagena de Indias to discover the best activities and put you in touch with reliable local agencies.